JBDuler/mac-dev-setup/README.md

 pyenv activate myproject
 ```

-You should see a `(myproject)` appear at the baeginning of your terminal prompt indicating that you are working inside the virtualenv.
+If you run `pyenv virtualenvs` again, you should see a star (`*`) next to the active virtualenv.

 Now when you install something:

 ```
 pip install <package>